duncantl/RllvmSQLiteUDF/README.md

 This is an illustration of compiling an R function so that it can be used directly within SQLite3 as a user-defined function.

-##Note
-The fib.c C code and runC.R R code are here to simplify testing why the UDFs do not work outside of the RSQLiteUDF package.

-The LLVM-compiled routines do not work yet.

-The reason "appears" to be that the variable sqlite3_api is local to the LLVM module and is probably not getting initialized.
-This is a struct of type sqlite3_api_routines and has all the routines we need to implement the SQLite3 API.

-Since we don't load a DLL via sqliteExtension() to get the LLVM routines, we don't have an opportunity to call the sqlite3_X_init() routine in the DLL.

-So we have to find a way to initialize it.

 ##Why?
 Why do we want to do this?
 Firstly, the available extension functions in SQLite are not comprehensive and it is convenient to add new ones.